 This morning as I stood at the sink, preparing our special meal to celebrate the start of Chinese New Year, my mind wandered back to my childhood and the traditions I grew up with.
-Today as we usher in a new year, I wondered how good of a job I’m doing imparting these traditions to my own children who are American born Chinese just like me.
+As we usher in a new year, I often wonder if I’m doing a good job of imparting these traditions to my own children who are American born Chinese just like me.

 Growing up in California, recognition of the coming New Year began well before the actual date it started.
 My mom and I would go shopping for oranges to give as gifts to friends and family to bring them luck and wealth.
 Besides the color, the Chinese word for orange sounds similar to gold.
 Sometimes we’d throw tangerines in too because that word is like luck.
 If we could find oranges and tangerines with leaves, even better!
 Leaves signify longevity and long life.